 1961 'Runaway' was a No.1 Billboard Hot 100 song made famous by Charles Weedon Westovery, professionally known as Del Shannon, in 1961.
 The song was written by Shannon and keyboardist Max Crook, and became a major international hit making the No.1 spot on the UK singles chart on this particular day in '61.
+It was a No. 1 hit in the US maintaining the top spot for 4 weeks prior to this date.
 It is No.472 on Rolling Stone's list of The 500 Greatest Songs of All Time from 2010.

 1968 The Small Faces started a six week run at No.1 on the UK album chart with 'Ogdens' Nut Gone Flake', a concept album with a round cover designed to look like a tobacco tin.
 The album featured the hit 'Lazy Sunday'.
 The band is remembered as one of the most acclaimed and influential mod groups of the 1960s.
 With memorable hit songs such as "Itchycoo Park", "Lazy Sunday", "All or Nothing", "Tin Soldier", and their concept album Ogdens' Nut Gone Flake, they later evolved into one of the UK's most successful psychedelic acts before disbanding in 1969.

 1991 Jason Donovan had his third UK No.1 single with 'Any Dream Will Do' a song written by Andrew Lloyd Webber and Tim Rice for the 1968 musical Joseph and the Amazing Technicolor Dreamcoat.
 This song was in the show right from the beginning, but Tim Rice didn't realize its potential.
 Donovan was playing the lead role in a new London production of the musical.